vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 The CNN processes the RGB camera image and extracts hierarchical spatial features.
 These features are represented as a 3D output volume that encodes important scene context.

 ### 2. Vision Transformer (ViT)
-The CNN output is passed into a Vision Transformer.
+The CNN output is passed into a Vision Transformer (designed from scratch, not pre-trained since the input is not the camera image).
 Through the self-attention mechanism, the ViT allows different parts of the scene to communicate.
 It then compresses the spatial features into a single **learned special token**, that serves as a compact summary of the scene.

 ### 3. Feature Fusion
 We simply concatenate the learned token from the ViT with the trajectory history.